Our Aviation courses are accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.

 » More about Employability

-- BTEC Level 3 Extended Diploma D*DD, in Mechanical Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules.
+BTEC Level 3 Extended Diploma D*DD in Mechanical Engineering only, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.